CSB5/lofreq/README.md

 You will need:

 - a C compiler (e.g. gcc or clang)
-- a Python 2.7 or Python 3 interpreter
+- a Python 3 interpreter
-- zlib developer files
+- zlib developer filesi (zlib1g-dev on Ubuntu)
 - a compiled version of [HTSlib 1.4 or later](https://github.com/samtools/htslib)

 ### Compilation